- Last Updated: Tuesday, 23 April 2019 17:50

 - Take the other end of the slab and attach it to the shell to keep the head of the snail up.

-- Close up the top of the tube and pinch forms for the snail's sensors and head shape.
+- Close up the top of the tube and this will be the top of the snail’s head.

 - Begin with properly fired shelf cone 04 bisque.
 Moisten a clean sponge and wipe bisque to remove any dust.

-- When dry, using CB-604 #4 Soft Fan, apply 3 coats of CG-966 Tiger Lily to the shell of the snail.
-CG-966 Tiger Lily is a translucent crystal glaze so the SC-97 Cant-elope will show through.
+- When that is all dry apply 3 coats of CG-966 Tiger Lily to the shell of the snail.
+CG-966 Tiger Lilt is a translucent crystal glaze so the Cant-elope will show through the Tiger Lily.

-- While the third coat of SC-88 Tu Tu Tango is drying, float a coat of SC-97 Cant-elope around the shell.
-Blending the 2 colors together.
+- While the third coat of SC-88 Tu Tu Tango is drying, float a coat of SC97 Cant-elope around the shell.
+Blend the 2 colors together.